 The quicker you take action, the quicker you can move on with life.

-If you have an agreement with your partner, we can resolve everything quickly (e,g within a few weeks to a couple of months).
+If you have an agreement with your partner, our family lawyers can resolve everything quickly (e,g within a few weeks to a couple of months).

-If you don’t have an agreement, we can guide you to get to an agreement.
+If you don’t have an agreement, one of our family lawyers can guide you to get to an agreement.
 Every negotiation is different but once you start the process, it could take 2 to 3 months to find out if you can come to an agreement or not.

 If you’re forced to go to court, then it could take longer.

-We can provide you with a fixed fee quote so you know how much you’re going to pay before we start the work.
+We can provide you with a fixed fee quote so you know how much you’re going to pay before your family lawyer starts work.